-- The legal right to confiscate inappropriate items from pupils such as sharp implements; - Statutory powers to discipline pupils who behave badly on the way to and from the school bringing it into disrepute; - The Head of School has the power to search pupils if they suspect one of them is - carrying a knife or other offensive weapon.

-- A legal duty to make provision to tackle all forms of bullying. - There will be zero tolerance of any form of serious assault on pupils or staff.
+- The legal right to confiscate inappropriate items from pupils such as sharp implements; - Statutory powers to discipline pupils who behave badly on the way to and from the school bringing it into disrepute; - The Head of School has the power to search pupils if they suspect one of them is - Carrying a knife or other offensive weapon. - A legal duty to make provision to tackle all forms of bullying. - There will be zero tolerance of any form of serious assault on pupils or staff.
 E.g. Serious Assault on a pupil by another require a referral to SLT- parents will be involved and appropriate action taken based on our understanding of the situation.

-Exclusions- Internal, fixed-term and permanent exclusions:
+Suspensions- Internal, fixed-term and permanent exclusions:

-An internal exclusion may be issued as a consequence for a serious or persistent breach in behavioural expectations such as those outlined in the above 'Exceptional Immediate Response'.
-Only the Head of School has the power to exclude a child from the School.
-The Head of School may exclude a pupil for one or more fixed periods, for up to 45 days in any one academic year.
+An internal suspension may be issued as a consequence for a serious or persistent breach in behavioural expectations such as those outlined in the above 'Exceptional Immediate Response '.
+Only the Head of School (or someone acting on their authority) has the power to suspend a child from the School, supported by Aspire leadership.
+The Head of School may suspend a pupil for one or more fixed periods, for up to 45 days in any one academic year.